 Adding to register

-Once the data is correct you should press Add to register, which will enter the data and display a conformation page.
+Once the data is correct you should press Submit, which will enter the data and display a conformation message.

 What to do next

 After you have entered information into the NRMM you should receive an email detailing what has been entered for your records.
 Once logged in you can review everything you have entered and can use these forms to edit your entries e.g. new equipment arrives, or equipment leaves early.